Koniuchy massacre: Immediate aftermath

 According to a report by the Lithuanian Auxiliary Police, 52 auxiliaries from the 253rd Battalion armed with machine guns went to Koniuchy at 7 a.m., but failed to intercept the partisans.
 Soviet partisans also threatened to attack the nearby villages of Butrimonys, Janonys, Pasalis, and Šauliai.
-On the other side of the Rudniki Forest, the partisans attacked Kiemeliškės and took provisions and the Lithuanian police attempted to ambush the partisans in the Klepočiai village.
+On the other side of the Rūdninkai forest, the partisans attacked Kiemeliškės and took provisions and the Lithuanian police attempted to ambush the partisans in the Klepočiai village.
 Other ambushes were also unsuccessful.

 The Lithuanian Auxiliary Police considered reprisal actions against villages supporting the Soviet partisans.
 Locals identified a couple of residents from Didžiosios Sėlos and Visinčia as participants in the attack on Koniuchy.
 According to reports of the Lithuanian Security Police, about 40 policemen from the 253rd Battalion surrounded Didžiosios Sėlos, searched for weapons, and severely injured two residents.
 A letter from an officer of the 253rd Battalion to his superior openly suggested to deal with Didžiosios Sėlos in the same manner as two Belarusian villages near Vidzy that were destroyed by the battalion during an anti-partisan operation in October 1943, but it was avoided.
 Soviet partisans were afraid of a reprisal action by the Germans and some units left their bases.
 Zimanas even suggested that the partisans might retreat to forests near the Lake Narach where units commanded by Motiejus Šumauskas were based.
 The situation normalized by early March 1944.